Bucks put Heat on brink, win 113-84 for 3-0 series lead

+The Milwaukee Bucks have a chance to sweep the Miami Heat out of the playoffs, and they’re making the task of dispatching the reigning Eastern Conference champions look very simple.

-MIAMI (AP) — Khris Middleton scored 22 points, Jrue Holiday added 19 points and 12 assists and the Milwaukee Bucks moved a win from a berth in the Eastern Conference semifinals after easing past the Miami Heat 113-84 on Thursday night.
+Khris Middleton scored 22 points, Jrue Holiday added 19 points and 12 assists and the Bucks took a 3-0 lead in their East first-round series with a 113-84 victory in Miami on Thursday night.

-Giannis Antetokounmpo finished with 17 points and 17 rebounds for the Bucks.
-They lead the first-round series 3-0 and will try for a sweep of the reigning East champions on Saturday.
+Giannis Antetokounmpo finished with 17 points and 17 rebounds for Milwaukee, which can finish the sweep and move into the East semifinals with a win Saturday afternoon.

-The Bucks won Game 2 by 34 points and made Game 3 just as decisive, leading by as many as 32.
-Brook Lopez scored 13 points, while Bryn Forbes and Bobby Portis each had 11 for Milwaukee.
+“The last two games haven’t been easy,” Antetokounmpo said.
+“Obviously, we were up 30, but it’s not easy. … I’ll say this: I’ll say by us doing our job, I’m not surprised that we’re able to win a game because once we focus on ourselves, play together, have fun and be tough, good things are going to happen.
+And in these three games, good things have happened for us.”

+Miami has lost three games by 29 points or more this season — all against Milwaukee, two of them in the last two games of this series.
+The Bucks held leads of 51 and 36 points against Miami in games earlier this season; the margin got to 32 on Thursday night.

+And as if Milwaukee needed another edge, there’s this: No team in NBA history has ever squandered a 3-0 series lead.

+“We’re not worried about that.
+We control what we can control, and that’s how we play, that’s how we prepare, how we compete,” Miami forward Jimmy Butler said.
+“Not too worried about what history says and all of that good stuff, but we’ve got our work cut out for us.”

-Jimmy Butler scored 19 points and Bam Adebayo had 17 for Miami.
+Butler scored 19 points and Bam Adebayo had 17 for Miami.
 Nemanja Bjelica — little-used by Miami this season, then called upon Thursday out of desperation for any sort of outside shooting — scored 14 points.

 Milwaukee outrebounded Miami 56-41, held the Heat to 38% shooting and became the first team to top Miami by at least 29 points twice in the same playoff series.
 And that’s after the Bucks beat Miami by 47, in Miami, back in December.

+“We’ve got to continue to work,” Bucks coach Mike Budenholzer said.
+“They have so many weapons on the other side.
+They do a lot of things that are hard to guard.
+Defensively, our focus, our attention to detail has got to stay high.”

-The biggest crowd of the season, by far — the Heat were expecting 17,000 in a building that in normal times called 19,600 a sellout — showed up, most of them in their seats by tip-off, hoping that they would see the start of a turnaround.
+The biggest Miami crowd of the season, by far — 17,000 in a building that in pre-pandemic times called 19,600 a sellout — showed up, most of them in their seats by tip-off, hoping that they would see the start of a turnaround.

 Instead, in the biggest game of the season, they saw Miami’s slowest start of the season.